filecoin-project/filecoin-docs/docs/get-started/lotus/installation.md

 - Download the necessary proof parameters.
 This is a few gigabytes of data that is downloaded once.
 - Import the snapshot (if specified) and start syncing the Lotus chain.

 The daemon will start producing lots of log messages right away.
-From this point, you will have to work on a new terminal and `lotus` commands will communicate with the running daemon.
+From this point, you will have to work on a new terminal.
+Any`lotus` commands you run now will communicate with the running daemon.

 :::tip
 Do not be concerned by the number of warnings and sometimes errors showing in the logs.
-They are a normal part of the daemon lifecycle as it participates in the global distributed consensus network.
+They are a normal part of the daemon lifecycle as it participates in the globally distributed consensus network.
 :::

 If you used snapshots, subsequent daemon starts can proceed as normal without any options: